cloudstateio/samples-js-shoppingcart/README.md

 lightbend-docker-registry.bintray.io/cloudstate-samples/shopping-cart
 in step 7.

-## Deploying to Kubernetes + CloudState
+## Deploying to Kubernetes + Cloudstate

-If you're self-hosting CloudState, the instructions for deploying the sample shopping cart application are in the
+If you're self-hosting Cloudstate, the instructions for deploying the sample shopping cart application are in the
 [`deploy` directory](./deploy/README.md)